bcc2020/bcc2020.github.io/_posts/2020-04-17-going-global.markdown

 **Conference**

 The main meeting will be held July 19-21 in the West, and July 20-22 in the East.
-The same presentations will be offered in both hemispheres, and it will be a mixture of live and recorded in both, depending on where the presenter is based.
-We are seeking ways to also have posters, demos, and birds-of-a-feather to span both hemispheres.
+The same presentations will be offered in both hemispheres.
+We are seeking ways to also have posters, demos, and birds-of-a-feather span both hemispheres.

 **CollaborationFest**